Planting Begonias – Let’s Make It Easy!

 When to plant tuberous begonias?

 Begonias are sensitive to cold and shouldn’t be planted or placed outside until the nighttime temps are above 50 degrees Fahrenheit (10 degrees Celsius) and the soil temperature is 60 degrees.
-Starting indoors 8 weeks before your last frost date is easy is the only way to get an early start.
+Starting indoors 8 weeks before your last frost date is the easy way to get an early start.

 Planting Begonias in Pots

 Starting begonias in small pots is a great way to start them.
-They can be potted up later into larger containers.
-Or planted out in the garden when the weather warms.
+They can be potted up later into larger containers or planted in the garden when the weather warms.

 Start with clean, sterilized pots.
 I re-use these little plastic pots over and over again.
 They are of good quality and I have had them for over 10 years.
 I also re-use the pots from plants I buy at nurseries.